-In that regard, the Court notes that, in the ninth recital in the preamble to the contested regulation the Commission explained, with regard to the exclusion of 1999 as a reference year, that it was 'the year in which imports recorded an exponential rise, and in respect of which there is currently an OLAF investigation into suspected irregularities'.
+164 In the eighth recital in the preamble to the contested regulation the Commission explained, with regard to the exclusion of 1999 as a reference year, that it was 'the year in which imports recorded an exponential rise'.

-The Commission rightly noted an exponential rise in imports of sugar and mixtures into the Community under the EC/OCT cumulation of origin regime in 1999.
-It is clear from the Eurostat statistics that, although sugar imports under the EC/OCT cumulation of origin regime amounted to 2 528.93 tonnes in 1998, they rose to 35 791.8 tonnes in 1999.
-As for mixtures originating in the OCTs, there was a rise in imports from 1 260.9 tonnes in 1998 to 12 420 tonnes in 1999.
+It is clear from the Eurostat statistics produced by the Commission following a written question from the Court that, although sugar imports originating in the OCTs amounted to 4 250.9 tonnes in 1998, they rose to 53 519.9 tonnes in 1999.
+As for mixtures originating in the OCTs, there was a rise in imports from 1 260.9 tonnes in 1998 to 14 020 tonnes in 1999.